EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today I used some Javascript to hide/unhide the share box when clicked.
 * Challenges you faced - Figuring out how the Javascript works to manipulate the element.
 Also making the pointer hide also!
 * Tasks for tomorrow - Hide the pointer along with the share box.

+## Day 7

+* Project you are working on - (https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT)
+* Progress today - I have now completed the look of my preview card for desktop websites!
+It is looking as it should be and the share button is working perfectly!
+* Challenges you faced - Sorting out the arrow for the share box so it hides/unhides also
+* Tasks for tomorrow - Now it is time to finish the mobile version of the card.